WICG/attribution-reporting-api/README.md

 -   `conversion-metadata`: 3 bit metadata set in the conversion redirect

--   `attribution_credit`: integer in range [0, 100], denotes the percentage of credit this impression received for the given conversion.
+-   `attribution-credit`: integer in range [0, 100], denotes the percentage of credit this impression received for the given conversion.
 If a conversion only had one matching impression, this will be 100.

 The advertiser site’s eTLD+1 will be added as the Referrer.
 Note that it might be useful to advertise which metadata limits were used in the